 If you’re still living in the town you grew up in or the town you went to college in, and you still think a lot about the past, it may be time to start a new life for yourself somewhere else, somewhere where you don’t keep running into people who still remember you from way back when and want to spend their time reminiscing about the good old days.

 Recapture the salient qualities of the time that you miss.
 It’s impossible to recreate the past.
-You’re never going to play varsity baseball again, and hold hands with your crush at the movies, and hear your name called as prom king.
+You’re never again going to play varsity baseball again, and hold hands with your crush at the movies, and hear your name called as prom king.

 But while you can’t recapture these experiences whole hog, you can work on adding the most salient qualities about what you used to love back into your life.
 Even though it will never be the same, that doesn’t mean you should give up on trying to recapture some of the elements that used to lend some magic to your life.